makeabilitylab/physcomp/arduino/buttons.md

 As noted in our [Blink](led-blink.md) lesson, you can control any of these 14 digital I/O pins with three functions:

 1. [`pinMode(int pin, int mode)`](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) configures a specified pin as either an `INPUT` or `OUTPUT`.
-For our buttons, we'll be using `INPUT` and a variant called `INPUT_PULLUP`.
+For our buttons, we'll be using `INPUT`—because a button is an input and not an output—and a variant of `INPUT` called `INPUT_PULLUP`.
 2. [`digitalRead(int pin)`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) reads digital input from the specified pin, either `HIGH` or `LOW`.
+This is what we need to read the button's state (either pressed or not pressed)
 3. [`digitalWrite(int pin, int value)`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) writes digital output to the specified pin, either `HIGH` or `LOW`.
+This is not relevant to us here because we don't write out data to a button.

 ### What is digital input?

 Digital input is any input that can be considered either **on** (typically, `HIGH` or 5V) or **off** (typically, `LOW` or 0V).
 Simple, right?
-However, using digital input with microcontrollers can be confusing, at first.
+However, using digital input with microcontrollers can be confusing, at least at first.

 The **most critical** concept to understand is that microcontrollers read voltage, not current.
 This directly (and dramatically) affects how we setup our input circuits.

-Indeed, the [Arduino documentation ](https://www.arduino.cc/en/Tutorial/DigitalPins) states that pins configured as digital input "are in a high-impedance state" equivalent to a 100,000,000Ω (100MΩ) resistor added to the front of the input pin.
+Indeed, the [Arduino documentation ](https://www.arduino.cc/en/Tutorial/DigitalPins) states that pins configured as digital input "*are in a high-impedance state*" equivalent to a 100,000,000Ω (100MΩ) resistor added to the front of the input pin.
 This means that once you configure a microcontroller pin as input, very little current will "seep" into the pin.
-More specifically, the [ATMega328 datasheet](../assets/datasheets/ATMega328.pdf) states that the input "leakage" current is 1 microamp (1 µA)—see Section 26.2 (DC Characteristics).
+More specifically, Section 26.2 of the [ATMega328 datasheet](../assets/datasheets/ATMega328.pdf) (entitled *DC Characteristics*) states that the input "leakage" current is 1 microamp (1 µA).

 <!-- TODO: consider adding illustrative figure here. -->

 ### Is it LOW or is it HIGH?

 You might be wondering: what's the precise voltage-related definition of `HIGH` and `LOW` from the microcontroller's perspective?
-And what happens if our voltage signal is not 0V and not 5V?
+And what does `digitalRead` read if our voltage signal is not 0V and not 5V?
 Great questions!

-As Lee describes in [his Arduino lecture notes](https://web.stanford.edu/class/archive/engr/engr40m.1178/slides_sp17/arduino-io.pdf), "the value returned from `digitalRead()` is only well-defined when the input pin voltage is *close* to $$V_{CC}$$ or $$0V$$.
-The precise meaning of "close" varies between microcontrollers"
+As Lee describes in [his Arduino lecture notes](https://web.stanford.edu/class/archive/engr/engr40m.1178/slides_sp17/arduino-io.pdf), "*the value returned from `digitalRead()` is only well-defined when the input pin voltage is *close* to $$V_{CC}$$ or $$0V$$.
+The precise meaning of "close" varies between microcontrollers*"

 For the ATmega328, the input voltage needs to be at least $$0.6\cdot V_{CC}\to 0.6\cdot5 V=3V$$ to qualify as `HIGH` and between $$0$$ and $$0.3\cdot V_{CC}\to 0.3\cdot 5V=1.5V$$ to qualify as `LOW`.
 For the middle range $$0.3\cdot V_{CC}$$ to $$0.6\cdot V_{CC}$$, the behavior of the pin is undefined.